-Admins can add multiple Active directories/Identity Sources, and use them as a single user store, preventing the need to manage directories in separate places.
+Admins can add multiple Active directories (AD)/Identity Sources, and use them as a single user store, preventing the need to manage directories in separate places.

 Automatically provision and administrate multiple on-premise and cloud application accounts from one centralized system.

-With automated provisioning within apps, you may improve security by granting different access levels based on an individual role.
+With automated provisioning within apps and directories, you may improve security by granting different access levels based on an individual role.

 Directory Integration provides organizations the option to have just a single domain on which shared account database solutions have to be deployed only once.
 This makes company-wide deployment faster.

-Real-time synchronization reflects a minor attribute change in a single source to all your identity sources at the same time.
+Real-time synchronization in Directory Service reflects a minor attribute change in a single source to all your identity sources at the same time.

-Universal Directory helps in easy management with a single click eliminating manual inconvenience of managing, defining roles, and setting up multiple passwords, thus improving productivity.
+Directory as a Service helps in easy management with a single click eliminating manual inconvenience of managing, defining roles, and setting up multiple passwords, thus improving productivity.

 A single directory will connect all your IT resources - G Suite, Active Directory, AWS, HR systems, Databases and other resources of Identity.
 This will help you to easily create, import and provision users across multiple platforms at once.
-You can also extend your connection to devices, applications, servers, networks, and cloud-based infrastructure.
+With Directory Service, you can also extend your connection to devices, applications, servers, networks, and cloud-based infrastructure.

 For different sorts of users, such as workers, partners, customers, and end-users, organizations retain several identity sources.
-You can obtain all of this data in a single view with miniorange Universal Directory Services.
+You can obtain all of this data in a single view with miniorange Directory as a Services (Daas) .
 This means you'll be able to see all of the connections/identity sources you've integrated with miniOrange at a glance, and you'll be able to manage user and associated access with ease.

-Universal Directory consolidate user profiles from multiple identity Sources, modify user attributes across sources, and manage user lifecycle states at once.
+Directory Service consolidates user profiles from multiple identity Sources, modifies user attributes across sources, and manages user lifecycle states at once.
 Additionally, real-time synchronization reflects a minor attribute change in a single source to all your identity sources at the same time.
 User automatically gets created in a centralized directory during the time of the authentication.

 Manage group-based password policies and allow users to self-service password resets with miniOrange, reducing the burden on your IT helpdesk.